-Scriptural logic would dictate that if Yahweh has instructed us to keep his Festival Days then he would provide us with the instructions for keeping them correctly.
+It was pointed out during this discussion that scriptural logic dictates that if Yahweh has instructed us to keep his Festival Days then he would provide us with the instructions for keeping them correctly.

 This would seem to be a reasonable assumption on our part unless, of course, Yahweh likes being entertained by the masses of confused people wandering hopelessly in search of his truth which would lead to their salvation and eternal life.